georgeslabreche/ann-for-surface-precipitation-rate-estimation/README.md

 The goals of this projects are to:
 1. Familiarize with the [Global Precipitation Measurement Mission (GPM)](https://gpm.nasa.gov/missions/GPM) and the specification of its data products.
 2. Understand the properties of the [GPM Microwave Imager (GMI)](https://gpm.nasa.gov/missions/GPM/GMI) channel frequencies and how to inrepret them into weather characteristics.
 For instance, at a central frequency of 36.5 GHz the Brightness Temperature (TB) measurements that are colder than background stem from the scattering by large and dense ice (e.g. hail – deep convection) [[3](https://doi.org/10.1016/j.atmosres.2022.106174)].
 3. Understand how adding or removing some GMI channels from the training dataset affect the model's predictions.
-For instance, the channels at a central frequency of 10.65 GHz are more directly impacted by surface precipitation where a TB warmer than background indicates emissions from large raindrops that are present in the lower rain layers.
+For instance, by removing or only considering the channels at a central frequency of 10.65 GHz since they are more directly impacted by surface precipitation where a TB warmer than background indicates emissions from large raindrops that are present in the lower rain layers [[3](https://doi.org/10.1016/j.atmosres.2022.106174)].
 4. Appreciate the complexities of precipitation retrieval over land and how they hinder our ability to train a neural network for weather and climate predictions over land.

 ## Area of Interest